anuranjit/aws-es-connector/README.md

         "region": <aws region>,
         "serviceName":< service name ('es' in case of ElasticSearch Service) },
-    "legacy": <boolean:use aws or not>
+    "legacy": <boolean:use aws or not> // This is inverted where true means don't use aws and vice versa });
-});

 ```